Academic Calendar 2025/26

 Maximum length of time to complete program

-Non-BSW graduates admitted to the program are expected to finish their qualifying courses within two years.
-All students must complete their entire MSW coursework within five years.
+Non-BSW graduates admitted to the program are expected to finish their qualifying courses within three semesters.
+All students must complete their entire MSW coursework within seven years.

 Course listings